...

 Ⓒ 一般社団法人新宮町おもてなし協会

-Close to the ferry terminal, there is a shrine called Wakamiya Shrine.
+Located near the ferry terminal is the Wakamiya Shrine.
 On the precinct, there is a sacred tree called ‘Umino Shiba’ (産の柴).
-An interesting custom is that the locals use the tree’s leaves as a charm for safe delivery.
+An interesting custom is that locals use the tree’s leaves as a charm for safe delivery.

 Dragon Lord Rock (龍王石)